Paula's Body Shop

 Neither is true.

-Down deep, everyone is who they choose to be.
+Down deep, everyone is who they choose to be, regardless of race, culture, nationality, or status.

 Life is difficult, too often resulting in people who become entirely selfish or selfless.
 This leads to societal imbalance like we see, now.

-When we finally and collectively choose to never give up, those "unnatural" traumas will become and remain a thing of the past.
+When we finally and collectively choose to never give up, those "unnatural" traumas will become and remain a thing of the past - as long as we also never forget what we learned, and why it is important to "nip problems in the bud."

 Relationship Trauma Resources